jpmariuzzo/Python-Programming/Page Rank/README.txt

 Simple Python Search Spider, Page Ranker, and Visualizer

+NOTE: None of the code in this repository was developed by the repository owner.
+This material is for study purposes only.

 This is a set of programs that emulate some of the functions of a search engine.
 They store their data in a SQLITE3 database named 'spider.sqlite'.
 This file can be removed at any time to restart the